openlandsdb/openlandsdb/README.md

  - An interactive map that will display all records within a given radius.
  - Distribution files (see the `/dist` directory) in csv, geojson, sqlite, and shapefile formats.

+### Hasn't this been done before?

+No. Similar databases are available online, but most contain commercial (and other) use restrictions. openlandsdb is provided without use restrictions and contains data from around the globe.

+### How can I help?

+We are always happy to collaborate about a data contribution or chat about an issue.
+Follow the instructions in the [contributing.md](https://github.com/openlandsdb/openlandsdb/blob/master/CONTRIBUTING.md) file to file an issue.